XanderBrendon/sneed_props/propGroups/xb0_SonicSwapLPMove/research_and_learning/sonic_canisters.md

       - tokensOwed0 is the token0 fee earned by the position owner.
       - tokensOwed1 is the token1 fee earned by the position owner.
     - We can expect a call to claim the fees for this position to result in 2.92041024 Sneed and 35.00693344 (at time of writing. values may adjust slightly as position is still active)
-5) The Sneed controlled Sonic position contains __ Sneed and ___ ICP that we might be able to move back into more accessible forms of liquidity.
-Unfortunately finding those values has proved challenging and might point towards problems in Sonic's systems.
+5) The Sneed controlled Sonic position contains .25 Sneed and 6383 ICP that we might be able to move back into more accessible forms of liquidity.
+    - Finding those values was challenging and there's no guarantees of perfect accuracy.
     - Tried to again pull some information from icpswap-labs: https://github.com/ICPSwap-Labs/docs/blob/main/02.SwapPool/Liquidity/05.Getting_Amounts_For_Liquidity.md
     - Call ```metadata```